-- 28.10.1.1 Dates and Sites - 28.10.1.1.1 The AIA Executive Board shall determine the dates and sites of post-season tournaments. - 28.10.1.2 There shall be a team post-season tournament as determined by the AIA Executive Board.
-28.10.1.2.1 Schools must play a minimum of twelve (12) games in order to qualify for post season play. - 28.10.1.3 All post-season tournaments may be single or double elimination as determined by the AIA Executive Board. - 28.10.1.4 Post-season tournament bracketing shall be determined by the AIA. - 28.10.2 No more than 22 players shall suit up, participate or be listed on a roster for a post-season tournament game.
-Awards - The AIA shall be responsible for the purchase and standardization of all post-season tournament awards.
-(See Article 13, Section 1).
+- 28.10.1.1.1 The AIA Executive Board shall determine the dates and sites of post-season tournaments. - 28.10.1.2 There shall be a team post-season tournament as determined by the AIA Executive Board. - 28.10.1.2.1 Schools must play a minimum of twelve (12) games in order to qualify for post season play. - 28.10.1.3 All post-season tournaments may be single or double elimination as determined by the AIA Executive Board. - 28.10.1.4 Post-season tournament bracketing shall be determined by the AIA. - 28.10.2 No more than 22 players shall suit up, participate or be listed on a roster for a post-season tournament game.
+(Section 28.10 cont'd on next page)

-28.10.3 Practice On-Site - A practice or competition on the site of the Post-Season Championship Tournament, except for a regularly scheduled contest, is not permitted for seven calendar days prior to the Post-Season Championships, except in the case of the host school.
+- 28.10.3 Awards The AIA shall be responsible for the purchase and standardization of all post-season tournament awards.
+(See Article 13, Section 1). - 28.10.4 Practice On-Site A practice or competition on the site of the Post-Season Championship Tournament, except for a regularly scheduled contest, is not permitted for seven calendar days prior to the Post-Season Championships, except in the case of the host school.